galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 >  We will (mostly) make these assumptions in this tutorial!
 >
-> 1. Evolution is "memoryless".
+> 1. Evolution is “memoryless.”
 This assumption is that the future evolutionary trajectory of an organism is not affected by its past.
 This means we can use the powerful mathematics of Markov processes.
 >
 > 2. Phylogenetic relationships can be correctly represented by a tree!
 This isn't *always* assumed, but it is very common.
 Trees are a very attractive representation of evolution, and it is part of our language: "The tree of life" is a common phrase.
 However evolution is not always explained by a tree-like, "branching" process as other events such as hybridisation and sharing of genetic material can influence envolutionary processes.
 > 3. The molecular clock assumption is that sequences in a clade evolve at about the same rate.
 This is known to be wrong, but is useful.
 For instance, there is variation in evolutionary rate between lineages, but if this variation is not significant, we can ignore it and use simpler models, to better leverage the phylogenetic information in the data.